b3nab/instapy-cli/README.md

 [![MIT license](https://img.shields.io/github/license/b3nab/instapy-cli.svg)](https://github.com/b3nab/instapy-cli/blob/master/LICENSE)

 Python library and cli used to upload photo on Instagram.
 W/o a phone!
+You can upload a local file or use a link, it do all automagically.

 <p align="center">
   <img src="docs/instagram-private-banner.png" alt="instagram-private-api" width="650px">